Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

 Each vertex $(a,b)$ of the grid is assigned a weight $y^a_b$ and in this case the total weight of a path is $\sfw\sft(\pi)=\prod_{(a,b)\in \pi} y^a_b$.
-2mm Noumi and Yamada \cite{NY04} used these observations in order to give a matrix reformulation of geometric $\rsk$ allowing to express the output of geometric RSK in terms of partition functions of ensembles of non intersecting paths.
+2mm Noumi and Yamada \cite{NY04} used these observations in order to give a matrix reformulation of geometric $\rsk$ allowing the output of geometric RSK to be expressed in terms of total weight (often also called partition functions) of ensembles of non-intersecting paths.
 The main theorem towards this is the following whose origins are in studies around total positivity \cite{BFZ96} (but see also \cite{K01}).

 \begin{theorem} Given a matrix $ \sfX:=(x^i_j \colon 1\leq i \leq n, \,1\leq j \leq N)=: (\bx^1,...,\bx^n)^{\sfT}$ the matrix equation

 has a unique solution $(\by^1,...,\by^k)$ with $\by^i:=(y^i_i,...,y^i_N)$, given by